-7. Some conclusions as an invitation to join a largely unexplored research programme
+7 Some conclusions as an invitation to join a largely unexplored research program

-After the far-reaching insights of the Enlightened Founding Fathers of modern social sciences (also meaning inspired by the Enlightenment), most economists reverted to a new religion, possibly more dogmatic than the old one.
-It is time we go back to and try to rigorously operationalize the intuitions of such founding fathers as Smith, Marx, Dewey, Weber, Veblen, Commons, all the way to Hirschman, Simon, and a few others, recently rejuvenated by a generation of scholars featuring indeed Geoff Hodgson among the prominent ones.
+Where this leads us?
+In our view, it is time we went back to and tried to rigorously operationalize the intuitions of such founding fathers as Smith, Marx, Dewey, Weber, Veblen, Commons, all the way to Hirschman, Simon, and a few others.

-The vast majority of economists have taken a route which interprets institutions using an efficiency criterion , founded on the principles of preference-based individual rationality (possibly suffering limitations that require second best institutions) and on equilibrium.
+The vast majority of economists have taken a short-cut which interprets institutions using an efficiency criterion, founded on the principles of preference-based individual rationality (possibly suffering limitations that require second best institutions) and on equilibrium interactions.
 Also evolutionary game-theoretic accounts of the emergence of institutions just relax the rationality hypothesis, but supplement it with an "as-if" account of collective rationality emerging out of the selection process.
-This resulted in a Panglossian approach which assumes that what exists must be efficient at least in the long term , even if it has always failed to prove that efficiency will indeed be the outcome of some reasonable evolutionary dynamics (as decisively shown by Winter ,1975).
-Indeed, the New Institutional Economics and Williamson's Transaction Costs theory is not immune from such "Panglossianism" (as remarked by Granovetter ,1985; and Hodgson,1991).
+This resulted in a Panglossian approach which assumes that what exists must be efficient at least in the long term, even if it has always failed to prove that efficiency will indeed be the outcome of some reasonable evolutionary dynamics (as decisively shown by Winter 1975).
+Indeed, the New Institutional Economics and Williamson's (1981) Transaction Costs theory are not immune from such "Panglossianism" (as remarked by Granovetter 1985; Hodgson 1991).